 The Sawin 1 Deposit covers an area of 145 km2 in the Lublin Basin, near to the world-class underground coal mine operated by listed Polish mining company Lubelski Wegiel Bogdanka SA (“Bogdanka”).
 Balamara applied for the Sawin Concession in 2013, not long after the Company secured its first Polish coal asset, the Nowa Ruda Coking Coal Project.
-The Company has been awarded the exploration rights for Sawin, and have completed 9 holes of combined length over 7500m.
+The Company has been awarded the exploration rights for Sawin, and has completed 9 holes with a combined length of over 7,500 mts.

 Balamara appointed HDR Incorporated (“HDR”) to complete a JORC (2012) compliant Mineral Resource estimate for the Sawin Coal Project in March 2015.

 The maiden coal resource has been compiled from a total of 34 historical drill holes.
 A minimum seam thickness limit of 0.6m and with a raw ash content of 30% has been used to define the coal resources.
 The coal quality is estimated on an air-dried basis.

 Latest updade: August 2020

 Approx. combined length of drilled boreholes in mts

 Total JORC Resource (Mt)